Improve your gun handling by doing dry fire practice drills. Read on and find out why this is advised by advanced shooters.

 Dry Fire Practice Drills: Enhance Your Shooting Skills

-Just remember if you will be engaged in dry fire practice, make sure that there is no ammunition in the firearm.
+Just remember if you will be engaged in dry fire training, make sure there is no ammunition in the firearm.
 You need to double check the pistol if it’s unloaded and never just rely on the mechanical safety for the trigger alone.

 — Thomas Helperman (@tomhelperman) March 22, 2017

-Thr primary purpose of this drill is to enhance the quickness of your draw and see your front sight on the target clearly.
+The primary purpose of this drill is to enhance the quickness of your draw and see your front sight on the target clearly.
 You may want to start a bit slower than what you are capable of then gradually getting faster as you continue.

 2. Turn and Draw

 This exercise is almost the same as the “draw” drill but you will begin with your back to the target before drawing the pistol.
 Get your head around quickly so you can easily pick the target.

 3. Support Hand from the Draw

 Switching your hands as swiftly as you can is very tricky so in the event, you drop your pistol, just let it drop.
 More often than not, what we do in training is what we’ll do in real life and to catch a loaded gun can have fatal repercussions.

 4. Balance Drill or Trigger Control

 This drill is balancing a penny or an empty casing on top of the barrel behind or on the front sight.
 Other shooter uses metal washers instead of pennies.

 5. Transition of Target

 With this dry fire practice drill, you start with the gun out of target then release the magazine and reload and aim the gun at the target.
 Make sure you see your front sight.
 You have to keep the gun up and don’t drop it down toward the waist.

 7. Moving Drills

 In this type of drill, we are moving from point A to point B in the shortest amount of time.
 It will start with the gun in the holster and it will end once the gun is out on the target and we see the front sight.

 If you want to join a shooting competition or you just want to be an accurate shooter for self-defense then dry fire practice drills are the way to go.
 With regular practice and unyielding determination, you’ll eventually be the shooter you always wanted to be.

 Do you know other dry fire practice drills in mind?
 We would like to know more about it.
-Share your thoughts with us in the comments below!
+Share your thoughts with us in the comments section below!